Beech, common (Fagus sylvatica)

 Look out for: the edges of the leaves are hairy.
 Triangular beech nuts form in prickly four lobed seed cases.

 Could be confused with: hornbeam (Carpinus betulus).
 Beech leaves have wavy edges with small hairs as opposed to the serrated margins of hornbeam.

 Identified in winter by: leaf buds are distinctively, sharply pointed and not pressed against the twigs.

 Its natural habitat extends over a large part of Eurpoe from southern Sweden to northern Sicily.
 It requires a humid atmosphere and well-drained soil.
 It can be sensitive to winter frost.

 It usually grows on drier, free-draining soils, such as chalk, limestone and light loams.
 Beech woodland is shady and is characterised by a dense carpet of fallen leaves and mast husks, which prevent most woodland plants from growing.
 Only specialist shade tolerant plants can survive beneath a beech canopy.

 Value to wildlife

 Due to its dense canopy, rarer plant species are associated with beech woodland, such as box, coralroot bitter-cress, and a variety of orchids including red helleborine.
-It makes an important habitat for many butterflies, including the grizzled skipper, Duke of Burgundy and white admiral.
+Beech woodland makes an important habitat for many butterflies, particularly in open glades and along woodland rides.